 These professionals are responsible for the recruitment and organization of the staffing strategy which involves the screening of candidates, conducting background checks, preliminary interviewing and compensation information.

 These HR Managers are involved in ensuring that the company complies with the laws of the country and reports regularly to the government for specific targets and funding and provide corporate sponsorship to the external organization.
 They are also required to run programs within the company that promotes diversity and inclusion.

 Organizational Top Professional Managers are required to work with the top rung of the company ensuring that the company’s goals and achievements are in alliance with the vision and mission.

 A corporate communications manager is responsible for the promotion of the company’s organization and its products.
 They devise the strategy for internal communication and keep an eye on the content of the newsletters, website, and networks.
 They also work out the speeches and presentations which need to bring in the attention of the employees and consumers.

 Talent Management professionals are involved in the development and assessment of employees through the implementation of programs and initiatives.
 Talent Management includes Goal Management, Performance Mapping, Development, HR professional Competencies, and Succession Planning and depending on the organization, a professional may be working on all or individual parts.

-Key Skills and Tips to Survive the HR Management:
+Key Skills and Tips to Survive HR Management

 - As an HR Manager, it is important to build relationships with the people in your company whether it is with the top executives or the employees at the intermediate level.
 Instead of yearning for trophies and marking them as an achievement, consider the relationships that you have built over the years within the organization as your biggest achievement.